Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 From there on, he didn't speak anymore.
 Pizza approved, Åke assumed.

 The man next to him had his eyes starkly fixated on the road.
-Yellow tunnel lights cast quickly passing shadows over his disengaged expression.
+Yellow tunnel lights cast rapidly passing shadows over his disengaged expression.
 Without much gusto he rhythmically thrummed his fingers on the steering wheel, in tune with the rock music that quietly played on the radio.
 As if forgotten he wasn’t alone in his car, he hadn’t made any attempts to initiate conversation.
 Seemingly feeling Åke’s eyes on him, he stopped thrumming the wheel to briefly side-eye the other. Åke seized the split second of contact as an opportunity to start chatting.
 He sure as hell didn’t feel like sitting in dead silence for another ninety minutes.

 “So do you go biking often?”